 The CT 200h is the first hybrid I have driven where I don’t feel like I have to flatten the pedal every time I want the car to accelerate, and thanks to Lexus’ Hybrid Drive, the experience between the electric assist and gas engine is seamless.

-In stop-and-go traffic, the gasoline engine turns off once the car comes to a stop and will fire back up at an instant when the vehicle begins to move, providing further gas mileage savings.
+In stop-and-go traffic, the petrol engine turns off once the car comes to a stop and will fire back up at an instant when the vehicle begins to move, providing further fuel savings.

-Outside the city, I was able to subject the CT 200h to some spirited driving through the Parisian country roads.
+Outside the city, I was able to subject the CT 200h to some spirited driving.